Japanese encephalitis virus (JEV) resources

 Signs of JEV infection in pigs can include:

 Most infected pigs will not show any of these signs and will behave normally while carrying the virus.
-If you do have some animals behaving abnormally or have noticed large numbers of mosquitos in your herd, be alert.
+If you do have some animals behaving abnormally or have noticed large numbers of mosquitoes in your herd, be alert.

 JEV is a nationally notifiable disease, if you suspect JEV is present in your piggery you must notify government within 24 hours.